Parsa-Rajabi/CPSC-319/docs/project-proposal.md

 > Link to submit project proposals:
 > https://ubc.ca1.qualtrics.com/jfe/form/SV_6y65YBT9rxPcNRc

-*Propoals will be reviewed on a rolling basis, however, submissions by **Friday, December 12** will be prioritized for selection.
+*Proposals will be reviewed on a rolling basis, however, submissions by **Friday, December 12** will be prioritized for selection.
 Submissions beyond this date may still be considered if spots remain.*

 ---